 “Executive Q&A: DataScava, AI and ML”

-In this first article in the series, Scott discusses:
+In his first article in the series, Scott discusses:

 • The pitfalls of using a fully automated approach to critical decision-making.